Advice On Claiming Compensation For Being Stabbed

 You can find out if you are eligible to claim compensation for being stabbed through the CICA by speaking to our advisors.
 If our team have decided you have a valid claim, they can connect you with one of our dedicated criminal injury solicitors.

-Our solicitors can offer their serivces on a strictly No Win No Fee basis under a Conditional Fee Agreement (CFA).
+Our solicitors can offer their services on a strictly No Win No Fee basis under a Conditional Fee Agreement (CFA).
 This type of contract puts the advantage firmly with the claimant, with benefits such as:

 Contact Us